Operation of the Line

 This is an article from the July 1973 Modern Railways magazine describing the system

-There is a straight run of over 3 miles from 113¾ MP to 117 MP, which is still the preferred location for high speed running.
+There is a straight run of track on the line of over 3 miles from 113¾ MP to 117 MP, which is still the preferred location for high speed running.

 The line through Stanton Tunnel was the only part of the original test track to retain double track, which extended to a point approx. 500m south of the southern portal.
 Access was via a GF just outside the northern portal.
 This had been used to stable other vehicles for the purposes of conducting aerodynamic passing tests etc. particularly with APT-E. Today double track extends from Old Dalby to beyond Stanton Tunnel, having a length of approx 6½ miles in total.